Lucy Smith Millikin

-Lucy Smith Millikin (July 18, 1821 – December 9, 1882) was an American Mormon who was an early participant in the Latter Day Saint movement and a sister of Joseph Smith.
+Lucy Smith Millikin (July 18, 1821 – December 9, 1882) was an American woman who was an early participant in the Latter Day Saint movement and a sister of Joseph Smith.
 She was the youngest child of Joseph Smith Sr. and Lucy Mack Smith.
 Millikin joined the Church of Christ when it was organized in 1830, and then moved to Kirtland, Ohio with her family in 1831, where she assisted in the effort to build the Kirtland Temple.
 After fleeing persecution in Far West, Missouri, she settled in Nauvoo, Illinois.
 When baptism for the dead was first introduced into the church, Millikin was one of the first Latter Day Saints to participate in the practice.
 She then joined the Relief Society and served a mission with her husband, Arthur Millikin, in Maine.
 Millikin chose not to follow Brigham Young and the Mormon pioneers west to Utah Territory, and was instead received into the Reorganized Church of Jesus Christ of Latter day Saints (RLDS) in 1873, though she never became very involved in the church.
-She died in Colchester, Illinois on December 9, 1882 at the age of 61.
+She died in Colchester, Illinois in 1882, at the age of 61.